 Online-Therapy.com, for example, is specifically designed to impart cognitive behavioral therapy skills to clients.

-Additionally, online OCD therapy and online teen counseling can help young people gain insight into their symptoms and build skills like distress tolerance that help them manage obsessions and compulsions.
+Additionally, online OCD therapy and online teen therapy can help young people gain insight into their symptoms and build skills like distress tolerance that help them manage obsessions and compulsions.

 Families are often involved in treatment.
 Parents are taught how they may be reinforcing OCD behaviors (think: excessively reassuring children or not giving them opportunities to face their fears).
 Parents are also taught how to help children implement skills like emotion regulation and exposure to age-appropriate triggers.